Magicking/Doger/README.md

 }
 ```

-- Add the following to the dogecoin.conf:
+- Add the following to the XXXcoin.conf:

 ```
 rpcthreads=100
 daemon=1
 irc=0
 dnsseed=1
-paytxfee=1.0
-blocknotify=/usr/bin/touch blocknotify/blocknotify
+blocknotify=/usr/bin/touch /PATH/TO/SOURCE/blocknotify/blocknotify
 ```

 - Create a postgres database with the following schema: